 Some types of assets, like real estate, are not usually purchased all at once and are paid off over time.
 When a person buys something like a house or a vehicle before the marriage, it may be considered separate property.
 However, if that spouse uses marital funds to pay off the debt, the asset could become marital property that is subject to division.

 A family court judge does not have the power to change the title of real estate or other property.
 When spouses combine their income and resources and use the commingled funds to make payments, the spouse who does not own the property may be entitled to a monetary payment to reimburse them for their contributions during the marriage.
+An experienced attorney in Maryland could further explain the process of training ownership.

 How Courts Distribute Property

-If the divorcing spouses cannot agree on the terms of their property division, the judge in the case can determine which spouse receives what property.
+If the divorcing spouses cannot agree on the terms of their asset division, the judge in the case can determine which spouse receives what property.
 The judge is not required to split the property 50/50 between the spouses, and one person may receive many more assets than the other.

 A judge tasked with dividing a marital estate will rely on the factors found in Family Law §8-205 of the Maryland Code.
 This statute mandates that a judge consider several criteria when awarding property, including each party’s financial or economic situation, each party’s contributions to the marriage, the length of the marriage, the age and health of each spouse, any other relevant factors that might affect the fairness of a property award.